JulianChisco93/Supply-Chain-Shipment-Summary-Tool/README.md

 ## Sprint Goal

-> _Update this section with your team's sprint goal after Sprint Planning (Step 3)._

-Example: *"Deliver a working Python module that loads, cleans, and summarizes the supply delivery dataset with shipment, country, vendor, and product group reports."*
+Develop a functional Python-based Supply Chain Shipment Summary Tool that can load, clean, and summarize the dataset, while demonstrating Agile collaboration through GitHub workflows and Taiga tracking.

 ## Team